direktiv/direktiv/scripts/api/api.md

 Delete a namespace.
 A namespace will not delete by default if it has any child resources (workflows, etc...).
-Deleting the namespace will all its children can be done using the `recursive` query parameter.
+Deleting the namespace with all its children can be done using the `recursive` query parameter.

 #### Parameters